lgaborini/personal_data_google/README.md

 > python ingest.py
 > python parse.py

-* Subsequent runs:
+#### Subsequent runs:
 the database is update only if necessary; elements with stored `GoogleResults` will not be modified.
 > python parse.py

+### Options

+The type of Google query can also be modified by passing the appropriate parameter to function `populate_database`.

+Once all requests have been performed, [parse.py](./parse.py) takes care of extracting information.
+The choice of parser method is performed in the `main` function.

+### Caution
 The script reads and performs Google searches on the specified data.
 Notice that Google throttles requests, and an exception is thrown when the maximum amount of requests is reached.

-The type of query can also be modified by passing the appropriate parameter to function `populate_database`.

-Once all requests have been performed, [parse.py](./parse.py) takes care of extracting information.
-The choice of parser method is performed in the `main` function.

 ## Disclaimer